The Mobile Influence on Education

 Special needs teachers at the same school were able to use tablets to make lessons more engaging for students with learning disabilities.
 Not only were these students able to remain interested in a learning game, but because the game was interactive, the teachers were able to more easily (and visually) track the students' progress and understanding of a certain subject.

-Applications of smartphones and tablets for special needs students have received growing attention, in other countries as well.
+Applications of smartphones and tablets for special needs students is a possibility that is gaining attention -- in other countries as well.
 A 2012 study from Spain, "Mobile learning technology based on iOS devices to support students with special education needs," observed 39 students in an early education, special needs class.
 The researchers developed a mobile platform called Picaa, with four kinds of educational activities to be personalized by educators.
 The study found that students who used the mobile platform showed improvement in developing basic learning skills.

 Mobile Technology for High School and Middle School Students